 Valencia is known for two main foods: paella and horchata.
-The region is the birthplace of both paella and the drink orxata (that’s Valencian spelling – horchata is Castellano).
+The region is the birthplace of both paella and the drink orxata (that’s Valencian spelling – horchata is the Spanish word).
 Make sure you don’t leave Valencia without trying both of these – as often possible!

 A sweet milky drink served cold.
 It’s made from xufa tubers (known as tiger nuts in the USA), not rice and cinnamon like horchata in Mexico.
 Orxata should not traditionally contain milk but you should probably always ask if it contains milk (lleva leche?) just to be safe.
 You’ll find it being sold everywhere – we ended up trying it on the beach from an organic stand.

 We happened upon on this corner spot on the way to our house sit.
 This takeaway deli offered up three paellas each day and one is always vegan!
 Valencia is the origin of paella and while places frequently offer vegetable ones, there’s no guarantee they are vegan – always check what bouillon broth they use.
 This spot had a proud vegan-friendly stamp on its window and signs.